makoru-hikage/quesos/docs/usage.md

 ##### Laravel
 `$request->query();`
 ##### Others
-The point is RTFM OF WHATEVER FRAMEWORK YOU ARE USING for each of them has feature for parsing query strings.
+The point is RTM OF WHATEVER FRAMEWORK YOU ARE USING for each of them has feature for parsing query strings.
 ___

 ### I have the means to parse the query string...
 What should be input?